Numerical computations of geometric ergodicity for stochastic dynamics: Description of algorithm

-In other words, ${\bm X}$ and ${\bm Y}$ are coupled if and only if the two samples fall into a``common future" simultaneously.
-We remark that the classical version of Doeblin coupling requires the two trajectories enter a certain predefined ``small set" simultaneously.
+\end{itemize} In other words, ${\bm X}$ and ${\bm Y}$ are coupled if and only if the two samples fall into a ``common future" simultaneously.
+We remark that the classical version of Doeblin coupling requires that the two trajectories enter a certain predefined ``small set" simultaneously.
 Then a construction called the Nummelin split guarantees them to be coupled with certain positive probability.
-When running numerical simulations, such a construction becomes unnecessary.
-We can couple them whenever the probability distributions of their next step have enough overlap.
+However, such a construction becomes unnecessary when running the numerical simulations.
+We can couple them whenever the probability distributions of the next step have enough overlap.